Skip to content

 Technology Solutions

-From DNS filters and accountability software to industrial-scale CSAM detection processing 415 billion files annually, the technology landscape spans household tools and law-enforcement infrastructure.
+From DNS filters and recovery-program apps to industrial-scale CSAM detection processing 415 billion files annually, the technology landscape spans household tools, structured behavior-change software, hash-sharing networks, distribution-and-economy patterns, the reporting pipeline from CyberTipline to arrest, and the technical detail of how perceptual hashing actually works.

 Prevention Strategies

 Half of US states now require age verification.
 The Supreme Court upheld Texas's law in June 2025.
-Yet evidence shows these laws displace traffic rather than reduce consumption — making education and family conversation essential complements.
+Yet evidence shows these laws displace traffic rather than reduce consumption.
+This chapter also maps how CSAM-specific law differs across the US, UK, EU, Canada, Australia, and the major outliers — the structural variations that shape platform compliance and cross-border investigation.

 Recommendations